Why do dozens of sheep walk in perfect circles for days?

 Sheep run in perfect circles one behind the other for days: the “great sheep secret”

-People’s Daily calls the phenomenon the “great sheep mystery” and writes: “Hundreds of sheep walk in circles for 10 days in Inner Mongolia, northern China.
+People’s Daily calls the phenomenon the “great sheep mystery” and writes: “Hundreds of sheep walk in circles for 10 days in Inner Mongolia in northern China.
 The sheep are healthy and the reason for the strange behavior is still a mystery.”

 Theories were quickly found on the Internet: Sound waves are said to be the reason, write some.
 Others want to see a connection to the so-called ant mills.
 Army ants move in circles until they die of exhaustion.
 Overlapping traces of scent are the trigger.
 A third group claims to have identified a listeria infection as the trigger.
 The bacteria can cause fever, depression and movement disorders, but veterinarians think this is highly unlikely.
 Many Twitter users also speculate about animal cruelty.